phronmophobic/llama.clj/README.md

 Clone https://github.com/ggerganov/llama.cpp and follow the instructions for building.
 Make sure to include the shared library options.

-_Note: The llama.cpp ffi bindings are based on the `4329d1acb01c353803a54733b8eef9d93d0b84b2` git commit for ggml models and `40e07a60f9ce06e79f3ccd4c903eba300fb31b5e` for gguf models.
+_Note: The llama.cpp ffi bindings are based on the `4329d1acb01c353803a54733b8eef9d93d0b84b2` git commit for ggml models and the `b2291` release for gguf models.
 Future versions of llama.cpp might not be compatible if breaking changes are made.
 TODO: include instructions for updating ffi bindings._

 For Example: